 - Rheumatoid arthritis may result in thinning of the cornea

-Importantly, if veterans are taking medication for a service-connected condition that causes visual problems, they may be eligible for service connection on a secondary basis for that resulting eye condition.
+Importantly, if veterans are taking medication for a service-connected condition that causes vision problems, they may be eligible for service connection on a secondary basis for that resulting eye condition.
 Common examples of this include the following*:

 - Hydroxychloroquine – used to treat lupus and rheumatoid arthritis; can cause ocular toxicity and problems with the corneas